 An online inventory of the professional sector in salvaged building materials

 Reusing building materials is a practice that is as old as building itself, so it should not be a surprise that the practice still exists today.
 But its potential is often overlooked.
 Much trade in used materials occurs informally between private individuals or small contractors, but there are also various companies who have specialized in buying and selling specific salvaged materials.
 Because we felt that the sector as a whole is realizing only a very small part of its theoretical potential, both in terms of collecting salvaged materials as in offering these materials for sale, we visited dozens of dealers in second hand building materials to gather information.
-We brought the results together in an online guide: Opalis.be.
+We brought the results together in an online guide: Opalis.eu.

 With Opalis we want to bridge the gap between second hand dealers and commissioners, architects, and building contractors.
 We believe knowing these dealers is crucial to anybody interested in strategies of reuse.
 Thanks to their expertise and services, they make salvaging building materials easier to organize and less risky.